MaxManthey/rss-news-evaluation/README.md

 ### Run

-To run the project, please refer to the readmes in the dedicated packages
+To run the project, please refer to the readmes in the dedicated packages.